ankschoubey/blog/src/content/post/software-blog/164-tdd-rest-api-example.md

 comments: true
 excerpt: Extending our Movie example creating a REST API with TDD.
 Scenarios covered are Create, Read, Update and Delete.
 tags:
   - technical
   - testing
   - tdd
 publishDate: 2023-08-17T20:52:08.052481
 last-modified-purpose:
 slug: /tdd/rest-api-example
 image: /images/tdd-rest-api-example.png
 image-fit: contain
 title: TDD example for REST API - CRUD
-cover-img-style: "position: relative; height:100%"
+cover-img-style: 'position: relative; height:100%'
 ---

-Before reading the current blog post, make sure you have read the previous blog post on [TDD example on a backend with Upsert Method](/tdd-backend-example "‌") as it provides explains the thinking and the TDD stages in depth.
+Before reading the current blog post, make sure you have read the previous blog post on [TDD example on a backend with Upsert Method](/tdd-backend-example '‌') as it provides explains the thinking and the TDD stages in depth.
 The same thinking and stages would be used in this blog post but this post won't explain those steps in depth.
 Rather the post will focus on providing new information specific to REST APIs.

 Like the last post, this post will only focus on the TDD aspect and therefore will be lost on other aspects.
 In particular, for this post, it's API Security and how HTTP Status and Responses are used.
 Though I'll mention what could have been done better when I come to the post.

 ## Continuing with the Movie example

-In the previous post on [TDD on Upsert Method](/tdd-backend-example "‌") we created a simple method in **MovieService.java** that can **upsert** data in the DB.
+In the previous post on [TDD on Upsert Method](/tdd-backend-example '‌') we created a simple method in **MovieService.java** that can **upsert** data in the DB.

 The signature of the methods is as follows: